rmorshea/purly/README.md

 # Purly

-A networked framework for controlling the web.
+A networked framework for controlling the web with Python.

 # Install